 THEREFORE, BE IT RESOLVED THAT THIS 76th UE CONVENTION:

 - Demands Congress:

-- Enact a federal jobs program to stimulate the economy by raising wages, promoting unionism, providing infrastructural development, and assisting funding-starved state and local governments;
+- Enact a federal jobs program to stimulate the economy by addressing climate change, investing in infrastructure, and assisting funding-starved state and local governments;

-- Enact comprehensive financial regulations including eliminating offshore tax havens, taxing economic speculation, and reducing corporate political influence;
+- Enact comprehensive financial regulations including eliminating offshore tax havens, taxing economic speculation, breaking up or nationalizing banks that are “too big to fail,” and reducing corporate influence in politics;

 - Reform the tax system by restoring higher tax rates for the wealthy and corporations and passing the Robin Hood Tax on Wall Street transactions;

 - Calls on regions and locals to: